rust-lang/book/src/ch10-03-lifetime-syntax.md

 This will compile and will produce the result we want with the `main` function in Listing 10-9.
-This function signature is now saying that for some lifetime named `'a`, it will get two arguments, both which are string slices that live at least as long as the lifetime `'a`.
+This function signature is now saying that for some lifetime named `'a`, it will have two parameters, both which are string slices that live at least as long as the lifetime `'a`.
 The function will return a string slice that also will last at least as long as the lifetime `'a`.
 This is the contract we are telling Rust we want it to enforce.
 By specifying the lifetime